Food hygiene rating scheme

 Being re-scored does not necessarily mean that you will receive a higher score.

-- the date of your last inspection
+- the date and rating of your last inspection